CS-SI/Orekit/src/site/markdown/tutorial/integration-in-Jython.md

 Java libraries.
 The number of Jython modules available for plotting is limited, but Java libraries can be used.

-It is important that the orekit jar file and common-math are in the Java CLASSPATH.
+It is important that the orekit jar file and Hipparchus jars are in the Java CLASSPATH.
 This can be set manually at the command prompt, or by using an IDE such as Eclipse with PyDev.
 The file `orekit-data.zip` should be in the current directory, the same as your Jython files.